PhbsSmn/TightenYourNugetPackages.NuGet/src/DigitalDiary.Abstractions/readme.md

 ﻿# DigitalDiary.Abstractions
-An abstract package for implementing the digital diary
+This is a demo nuget package and holds an abstract package for implementing the digital diary